The Sugar Industry and Sour grapes about Sugar

 Sugar beets are pale, engineered beets that are broader, heavier and more parsnip or turnip-looking than their better-known purple-red cousins.
 Developed and grown for the sole purpose of producing juice that is used as a source of sugar crystals, beet sugar is made by slicing and juicing them.

-Sugar should be labelled, since beet sugar is suitable for those sensitive to cane sugar, and unlike cane sugar, for vegans too.
+Sugar should be labelled, since beet sugar is suitable for those sensitive to cane sugar, and unlike cane sugar, is ok for vegans too.

 GOLDEN SUGAR, LIGHT BROWN SUGAR, DARK BROWN SUGAR